 The ITC has an RSS Feed Generator that notifies you when petitions, complaints and other documents are filed with the ITC.
 Otherwise, you can just check the docket notification page periodically, or use a system like Change Detection to track changes for you.

-The U.S. International Trade Library on HeinOnline contains a large collection of ITS materials going back to 1966.
+The U.S. International Trade Library on HeinOnline contains a large collection of ITC materials going back to 1966.
 Many concern Section 337, which provides for expedited proceedings before the ITC to decide patent, trademark and copyright infringement claims concerning imported goods.